Enhanced Multi-Objective A* Using Balanced Binary Search Trees: Acknowledgment

 To expand a label $l$ ($i.e.$ to expand the partial solution path represented by label $l$), for each successor vertex $v'$ of $v(l)$, a new label $l'=(v',\vec{g}(l) + \vec{c}(v,v'))$ is generated, which represents a new path from $v_o$ to $v'$ via $v(l)$ by extending $l$ ($i.e.$ the path represented by $l$).
 The parent pointer $parent(l')$ is set to $l$, which helps reconstruct a solution path for each label in $\alpha(v_d)$ after the algorithm terminates.
 Then (line 14), \textit{FrontierCheck} and \textit{SolutionCheck} are invoked on label $l'$ to verify if $l'$ is dominated and should be discarded or not.
+(Note that the dominance checks are needed at both line 6 and 14, which is explained in the next subsection.)
 If $l'$ is non-dominated, $l'$ is added to OPEN for future expansion.

 Finally (line 17), the search process terminates when OPEN is empty, and returns $\alpha(v_d)$, a set of labels, each of which represents a cost-unique Pareto-optimal solution path.
-Additionally, the cost vectors of labels in $\alpha(v_d)$ forms the entire Pareto-optimal front of the given problem instance.
+Additionally, the cost vectors of labels in $\alpha(v_d)$ form the entire Pareto-optimal front of the given problem instance.